Skip to content

 Doing a DIY Norway In A Nutshell Tour – Bergen Roundtrip

-Norway has been near the top of my travel wish list for a long time and it didn’t disappoint during our visit last summer.
+Norway has been near the top of my travel wish list for a long time and it didn’t disappoint during our visit.
 It is one of the most spectacular and scenic countries we have visited.
 If you’re short on time and want to get a sense of what the country has to offer, then a DIY Norway In a Nutshell Tour is a great way to see the fjords, scenery and Nordic villages.

 Norway in a Nutshell fjord

-When I started planning our trip, Norway In A Nutshell came up a lot.
+When I started planning our trip, the Norway In A Nutshell tour came up a lot.
 It was a bit confusing to call it a tour when it actually was not and mostly due to a tour company’s purpose.

-This was a series of coordinated public transportation options that allowed visitors to see some of Western Norway’s treasures in a short time.
+This was a series of coordinated public transportation options that allowed visitors to see some of western Norway’s treasures in a short time.
 It’s customizable and visitors have the flexibility to do this in a day or multiple days by spending nights in some of the towns.

 Bergen –> Myrdal –> Flam –>Gudvangen –> Voss –> Bergen